Flow Engine vs Data Engine

 | Values that flow | Token assigns (string-keyed map of named values) | Dated properties |

-| Top-level driver | A saved Flow with an optional schedule | A property mapping, domain condition, or other value derivation |
+| Top-level driver | A saved Flow with optional schedules | A property mapping, domain condition, or other value derivation |

 | Runs | Each run is recorded as a FlowRun with logs and status | No run records; evaluation happens on demand inside another operation |